-If, on the outside chance, both parents were to die or become incapacitated before the children become an adult, the guardian can step in a raise the child.
+If, on the outside chance, both parents were to die or become incapacitated before the children become adults, the guardian can step in and raise the child.

 The consequences of failing to specify who you would like to raise your children can lead to an ugly legal battle, lots of money spent, or someone you would not like raising your children.

 When parents fail to name a guardian for their children then a judge (a total stranger) will then be in a position to determine who will raise your children.
 They will make this determination with no knowledge of whom the parents would have preferred to raise their children.
 In addition, anyone can ask for the judge to consider them to be named as guardian.

 Without a named guardian the Probate Judge will choose whoever he or she feels is most fit.